gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

           return Velocity;
         pragma Import (Intrinsic, "/");

-    This common idiom is often programmed with a generic definition and an explicit body.
+    You often program this common idiom with a generic definition and an explicit body.
 The pragma makes it simpler to introduce such declarations.
-    It incurs no overhead in compilation time or code size, because it is implemented as a single machine instruction.
+    It incurs no overhead in compilation time or code size because it is implemented as a single machine instruction.